Understand EF Core

 When a data model change is introduced, the developer uses EF Core tools to add a corresponding migration.
 EF Core compares the current model against a snapshot of the previous model to determine the differences.
 C# code to implement the changes is generated.
 You can modify the C# files for custom behaviors or to seed data.
 The files are tracked in your project's source control like any other source file.

 After a new migration is generated, it can be applied to a database in various ways.
 EF Core records all applied migrations in a special history table.
-The history table keeps a record of which migrations have been applied.
+The history table keeps a record of which migrations were applied.

 Reverse engineering

 Reverse engineering is the process of scaffolding entity model classes and a DbContext class based on a database schema.
-This approach is often used with existing or shared databases that are managed by a database administrator.
+This approach is often used with existing or shared databases that a database administrator manages.

-In the next unit, you'll get started with EF Core by using a migration.
+In the next unit, you get started with EF Core by using a migration.

 Check your knowledge